adamluckydo/ontology/Soul.md

   - Everything is always shaping your perceptions, conceptions, and intentions, and those are all shaping each other
 - How to know what to move towards?
   - "Sensing with soul" is a skill that can be developed
-    - Take your whole being into account: Logic (Logos), Desires (Eros), and Spirit/Will to Excel (Thumos)
+    - Takes your whole being into account: Combination of thinking, feeling, and gut instinct
     - Middle way of desire: Neither what you "want" to do, nor what you "should" do
-    - Similar to the Buddha's Middle Way: Neither self-gratification nor self-mortification
   - If you don't know what is helpful, you have no option but to try new things
 - Trying new things is a balancing act
   - Our minds naturally move towards what we know will bring us happiness: local maxima